• Skip to primary navigation

 Disputes can involve any number of parties at any stage of a project.
 Common litigious issues include:

 • Breach of contract: When one party fails to perform their contractual obligations, the other party or parties can seek to either enforce the contract or collect damages caused by the breach.
 Failure to complete work, failure to pay for completed work, and poor quality of work can all be considered a breach of contract.
+Breach of contract claims often require thorough review of the construction contract terms to determine the rights and responsibilities of each party.
+These disputes can delay projects and increase costs significantly.

 • Negligence: When one party fails to act safely, and their reckless or negligent actions harm another or damage property, litigation may be necessary to make the negligent party compensate for their reckless actions.
+In construction, negligence can arise from unsafe work practices, failure to follow building codes, or improper supervision.

 • Payment disputes: Payment disputes can occur when a client fails to properly pay a contractor or when a contractor uses deceptive practices to increase the project’s costs.
 Litigation arises when negotiations break down, and the parties cannot agree on the amount owed.
+These disputes may involve claims related to mechanic’s liens, stop notices, or breaches of prompt payment statutes.
+Timely payment is critical in the construction industry to maintain cash flow and project progress.

 • Construction defects: Shoddy craftsmanship, poor designs, and inferior work can all lead to a defective end product that leaves the property unusable or unsafe.
 These disputes can be costly to settle.
+Construction defects may involve structural failures, water intrusion, electrical issues, or noncompliance with building codes.

 When negotiating isn’t working, and you find yourself in a position where progress is halted while you try to settle a dispute, you should speak with a lawyer you can trust.
 We cover a variety of practice areas that help property owners and contractors settle disputes efficiently.